-One of the most promising areas of application of event cameras, where their potential can be fully released, is \emph{Event-Based Optical Marker Systems} (EBOMS\footnote{Throughout this paper, the acronym EBOMS is indifferently used in the singular or~plural.}).
+One of the most promising areas of application of event cameras, where their potential can be fully realized, is \emph{Event-Based Optical Marker Systems} (EBOMS\footnote{Throughout this paper, the acronym EBOMS is indifferently used in the singular or~plural.}).
 Optical markers are visual reference points which have been configured to encode or transmit data, and which can be easily detected by an event-based sensor~\cite{toyoura2014mono}.
-EBOMS take advantage of the low latency and high temporal resolution of event cameras to enable integrated communication, tracking and localization in dynamic and cluttered environments.
-In contrast to traditional optical markers that rely on frame-based detection, event-based systems can effectively track blinking markers, regardless of the ambient light conditions and with minimum power consumption.
-While traditional communication and tracking systems (e.g. radio-frequency~\cite{pandey2024uav} and Li-Fi communication~\cite{alfattani2021review}, or RGB camera-based tracking~\cite{hasan2021optical}) are sensitive to adverse environmental conditions, EBOMS are intrinsically robust and~safe.
+EBOMS take advantage of the low latency and high temporal resolution of event cameras for integrated communication, tracking and localization.
+In~contrast to traditional optical markers that rely on frame-based detection, event-based systems can effectively track blinking markers, irrespective of the ambient light conditions.
+The energy efficiency and scalability of EBOMS make them appropriate for use in edge devices~\cite{sridharan2024ev}, multi-sensor networks or large-scale autonomous systems~\cite{Wang_etal_ACMCS26}.
+Moreover, while traditional communication and tracking systems (e.g. radio-frequency~\cite{pandey2024uav} or Li-Fi communication~\cite{alfattani2021review}, and RGB camera-based tracking~\cite{hasan2021optical}) are sensitive to external perturbations, EBOMS are intrinsically robust.

 EBOMS rely on a broad range of optical markers, which are tailored to the specific application and operational requirements.
 LED-based active markers emit modulated light signals which can be processed by an event camera for rapid object tracking and communication~\cite{li2024review}.
-Geometric and passive markers, such as AprilTag, ARTag or ArUco, can be exploited as well, for accurate pose estimation and tracking.
-These systems can be combined to give rise to hybrid solutions, offering increased performance, robustness and flexibility in \mbox{unstructured environments}.
+Geometric and passive markers (such as AprilTag or ArUco), can be exploited for accurate pose estimation and tracking as well.
+These~markers can be combined to give rise to hybrid systems, offering increased robustness and flexibility in complex environments.

-The relevance of EBOMS stems from their capacity to provide simple, integrated solutions to the tracking and communication problems.
-In particular, event-based systems are clearly beneficial in low-light conditions and high-speed tasks, where conventional cameras fall short of providing adequate results.
-Additionally, their energy efficiency and scalability make them appropriate for use in edge devices~\cite{sridharan2024ev}, multi-agent networks or large-scale, densely-populated autonomous systems~\cite{simpson2021real}.